-With long white sandy beaches washed by crystal clear blue waters lined by the unmistakable granite rocks and cliffs stained pinky-orange by lichen, Tasmania’s east coast is understandably one of the most photographed stretches of coastline in Australia.
-The mild climate, even during winter months, and pristine secluded bays make for stunning holiday experiences by car, by foot, bicycle, kayak and boat.
-All five means of transport can easily be included in a tour of this delectable part of Tasmania.
-Wildlife is abundant both on land and in water, with seals and pods of dolphin year round, and from May to November, whales now a daily sight just off the shore as they migrate north.
+It is easy to see why.
+With long white sandy beaches washed by crystal clear blue waters and lined by the unmistakable granite rocks and cliffs stained vivid orange by lichen, Tasmania’s east coast is one a photographer's dream from sunrise to sunset.
+The mild dry climate, even during winter months, and pristine secluded bays make for dreamy holiday experiences by car, foot, bicycle, kayak and boat, all of which can easily be included in a tour of this delectable part of Tasmania.

 Visitors tend to head straight for the iconic Freycinet Peninsula and Coles Bay which abounds with lovely walking tracks such as the classic Wineglass Bay walk, either to the Lookout which gives spectacular vistas down to the perfect arc of white sand, or down to the beach itself, and for those looking for more than a ramble, the slightly longer Hazards Circuit around the granite mountains.